 You should be aware that

-access.nsms.ox.ac.uk is not the server that your site runs on, it is only a way of accessing your files.
-In order to help you manage your sites we tried to install the necessary software.
+access.nsms.ox.ac.uk is not the server that your site runs on, it is only a way of accessing your files and databases.

 For customers running Drupal we have the

 drush utility installed; there should be a current version of drush in in your path.
 We also maintain older versions of drush under

 /opt/drush but you would have to change your path in order to use these.